 - Catamaran from Pehoé area to Pudeto area.

-- Accommodation in refugios, in shared rooms with bunks (includes bed with sheets):
+- Accommodation in refugios, in shared rooms with bunks (includes sleeping bag):

 - 1st night in Refugio Torre Central.